Bull Arab: Height and weight

 There is sexual dimorphism within the Bull Arab, with the allowable heights and weights for males and females differing slightly.

 The ideal height for males is 63–69 cm, with ideal weight range being 32–42 kg.
 Meanwhile, in females, the ideal height is 61–66 cm, with the ideal weight between 30 and 40 kg.

 Disqualifications

-"Unilateral or Bilateral Cryptorchid.
-Viciousness or extreme shyness.
-Albinism.
-Hip and elbow dysplasia.
-Incorrect colour or incorrect coat.
-Any abnormal physical deformities or evidence of deformities in offspring."

-Bull Arabs falling outside the parameters of what is deemed the 'Breed Standard", may be submitted for registry with ABBA and will be thoroughly evaluated and given consideration for acceptance.
-Though, not all Bull Arabs will be accepted.
+Bull Arabs falling outside the parameters of what is deemed the breed standard may be submitted for registration with ABBA and will be thoroughly evaluated and given consideration for acceptance.
+However, not all Bull Arabs will be accepted.

 Temperament

-The ABBA standard for the Bull Arab indicate that the ideal temperament should be: "Kind and loyal, balanced and placid nature, intelligent and independent, Strong drive and determination when worked and a busy work ethic".
+The ABBA standard for the Bull Arab indicate that the ideal temperament should be "kind and loyal, balanced and placid nature, intelligent and independent, and have strong drive and determination when worked and a busy work ethic".

-It is noted that the breed: "Must not show any signs of aggressiveness towards other dogs and under no circumstance towards other people."
+It is noted that the breed "must not show any signs of aggressiveness towards other dogs and under no circumstance towards other people."